Exact Penalty Method for Variationally Coherent Stochastic Programming Problems: Introduction

 When solving optimization problem with constraints, one can use the exact penalty approach (\cite{DiPillo}, \cite{Han}, \cite{Piet}).
 The constrained problem is translated to a problem without constraints, but with an additional penalty term, such that the solution to the new problem is in the feasible set.
 Often the exact penalty makes the objective function non-differentiable, but differentiable in some broader sense, e.g., the function can admit a subgradient or Clarke's generalized derivative.

 We introduce a generalized notion of variational coherence and extend the proof presented in \cite{boyd} to non-differentiable settings, but differentiable in the Clarke's sense.
 We study the algorithm numerically, applying the methodology to solve stochastic problems with equality constraints via exact penalty method.
-The analysis of the convergence of the algorithm is motivated by the need to assert convergence, improve algorithm's speed and understand better, what does it depend upon.
+The analysis of the convergence of the algorithm is motivated by the need to assert convergence, improve the algorithm's speed and better understand the factors upon which convergence depends.

 The paper provides the theoretical background for using SMD algorithm for solving optimization problems which not only exhibit simple constraints on decision variables $x\in {\cal X}$ but also general equality and inequality constraints expressed by some functions of decision variables.
 The SMD algorithm is used to solve optimization problems which are results of applying an exact penalization procedure to these problems.
 The effects of the exact penalization are optimization problems with simple constraints, which are described by non--differentiable functions.
 It is shown show that the SMD algorithm presented in \cite{boyd} can be successfully used to solve these problems provided that objective functions of these functions admit generalized directional derivatives in the Clarke's sense and the problems are variationally coherent according to the definition stated in the paper.
 In particular, if the functions defining the original problem with constraints are continuously differentiable, then the first requirement is satisfied.